Looney Tunes Super Stars: Notes

-Road Runner and Wile E. Coyote: Supergenius Hijinks
+Road Runner & Wile E. Coyote: Supergenius Hijinks

-Looney Tunes Super Stars' Road Runner & Wile E. Coyote: Supergenius Hijinks was released on October 4, 2011.
-It was released earlier in the Czech Republic on September 8, 2011 and on October 3, 2011, it was available early in the U.S. at Walmart stores.
+Looney Tunes Super Stars' Road Runner & Wile E. Coyote: Supergenius Hijinks was released on October 4, 2011. although it was released a day earlier at Walmart stores.
+It was first released in the Czech Republic on September 8, 2011 and as Road Runner & Friends in the United Kingdom on July 4, 2011, although the UK release excludes the CGI-animated shorts.

 All cartoons on this disc feature Road Runner and Wile E. Coyote.